ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 ### Concepts

-The core concepts on RDDs, DataFrames, and Spark Streaming are introduced in the lab itself.
-In this tutorial we will focus instead on how to get you started with Sandbox and explore basics of Apache Ambari and Apache Zeppelin to get you quickly up and running with the lab.
+The core concepts of Spark DataFrames will be introduced in the lab itself.
+In this tutorial we will focus instead on how to get you started with Sandbox and explore basics of Apache Zeppelin to get you quickly up and running with the lab.

 ### Setup